khofstadter/bcmi.khofstadter.com/index.md

 **ongoing work**
 <br><br>
-My current focus is writing up the research.
-The two sub-projects below will not be part of the PhD commentary, they will be written up as papers once more data is gathered and analysed (after PhD submission):
+My current focus is on writing up the research.
+The ongoing projects below will not be part of the PhD commentary.
+Once these ongoing projects are completed, they will be written up as journal papers/academic book chapters.
 <br>
 {% include index-cron-ongoing.html %}
 <br>